johardi/bio2schema/bio2schema-api/README.md

 Input --> [Data Transformation] --> [Data Processor] --> ... --> [Data Processor] --> Output
 ```

-An implementation of `PipelineFactory` is required to customize the data transformation pipeline that you want to construct.
+The `PipelineFactory` interface is used to construct the pipeline instance.
 A code snippet below shows an example of constructing a pipeline for ClinicalTrials.gov data _(note: some details were hidden for brevity)_.

 ```
 public final class ClinicalTrialsPipelineFactory implements PipelineFactory {